 Bellamy's original Pledge read as follows:

 "I pledge allegiance to my Flag and (to) the Republic for which it stands, one nation indivisible, with liberty and justice for all."
 (The word "to" was added about 6 weeks later for better flow.)By June 29, 1892, Bellamy had arranged for Congress and President Benjamin Harrison to announce a proclamation making the public school flag ceremony the center of the Columbus Day celebrations (this was issued as Presidential Proclamation 335).
 Subsequently, the Pledge was first used in public schools on October 12, 1892, during Columbus Day observances organized to coincide with the opening ceremony of the World's Columbian Exposition in Chicago, Illinois.
-The fair's construction process was slow, in fact, the enormity of the task at hand forced Daniel Burnham and the commission to push the opening day back from late 1892 to May, 1893.
-The commission decided to keep the 400th anniversary date to celebrate Christopher Columbus and the up comming World's Fair which opened May 1, 1893.
+The fair's construction process was slow, in fact, the enormity of the task at hand forced Daniel Burnham and the commission to push the opening day back from late 1892 to May of 1893.
+The commission decided to keep the 400th-anniversary date to celebrate Christopher Columbus and the up coming World's Fair which opened May 1, 1893.

 The Bureau of Education liked the idea so much they printed massive quantities of the pledge and mailed copies to virtually every school in the nation.
 The children and adults saying the pledge at the moment of the dedication were to show respect for the flag by giving that symbol a gesture that came to be known as the "Bellamy salute."